Lecturer

 Research Overview

-Broadly speaking, my research interests are psycholinguistics and embodied cognition.
-In particular, I am interested in: 1) the mechanisms underlying the interaction between the language and the action systems; 2) how hand movements facilitate problem solving and language processing; 3) how gestures facilitate pragmatic and emotional processing during language comprehension; 4) individual differences in gesture and speech.
-To address these issues, I combine multiple methodologies including electrophysiological (EEG), virtual reality, motion tracking, eye tracking, and behavioural experimentation.
+People spontaneously produce nonverbal behaviours, such as facial expressions, gestures, and body postures, in everyday communication.
+These body movements play a crucial role in facilitating our spatial thinking and language processing.
+My research focuses on 1) the mechanisms underlying the interaction between the language and action systems; 2) how hand movements facilitate problem solving and language processing; 3) how gestures facilitate pragmatic and emotional processing during language comprehension; and 4) individual differences in gesture and speech.
+To address these issues, I combine multiple methodologies, including electrophysiological (EEG), virtual reality, motion tracking, eye tracking, and behavioural experimentation.

 - Publications